 Summer-flowering shrubs should also be pruned when they are dormant or in early spring before budbreak.
 These shrubs produce flower buds on new growth in the spring, so if you postpone pruning until late spring or early summer, you will remove many flower buds.
 Some summer-flowering shrubs include hydrangeas, roses, Japanese spirea, rose-of-Sharon, potentilla, and smokebush.

-Spring-flowering shrubs produce flower buds on one-year-old wood (wood produced the preceding summer), so it is often recommended to wait until they have flowered in spring, but before the next year’s flower buds are set, but it won’t harm the plant if done prior to flowering.
+Spring-flowering shrubs produce flower buds on one-year-old wood (wood produced the preceding summer), so it is often recommended to wait until they have flowered in spring but before the next year’s flower buds are set.
+However, it won’t harm the plant if done prior to flowering.
 For plants that need only moderate pruning, they can wait until after flowering.

 Evergreen trees such as pine, spruce, fir, Douglas-fir, and hemlock generally require little pruning, but if necessary this should be done later in the spring or summer.

 The method you use to prune your plant depends on what type of plant it is and what you wish to achieve.
 For specific techniques, consult the references listed below.

 - Thinning preserves overall plant shape by selectively removing interior branches, down to the base of shrubs and back to larger branches on trees.
 This is the most commonly used technique.